kelvinziroh/password_manager/README.md

 ## Project Files
-- `project.py`
+- `password_manager.py`
     1. Imports necessary modules required for the program to run successfully.
     2. It then implements the password management functionality using the main and helper functions.
-The helper functions modularize specific steps to be taken when the program runs and implement the necessary password functionality.
+The helper functions modularize specific steps to be taken when the program runs and implement the appropriate password management functionality.
 The main function simply checks the command-line arguments passed when the program is run on the terminal and calls the appropriate helper functions based on the command-line argument captured.
-- `test_project.py`
+- `test_password_manager.py`
     1. Imports the **pytest** framework, the project module along with any other necessary libraries for the tests to run successfully.
     2. Runs tests to some of the helper functions defined in the main project module to ensure they run as required.
 - `README.md` - Contains documentation on how to the program works and how to use it.